Blast From the Past

 The fenced garden sat alongside our backyard.
 The pumpkin you see escaped the garden fence to the driveway.
 I pulled it along the fencing to make sure it was out of the way.
 For the photo, I turned this golden gem around.
 The nibblers were able to get their teeth and tongue through the fence to help themselves to the super healthy snack.
 Not only did they enjoy this but many of the prized heirloom specimen tomatoes turned out to be hollow at picking.
 It is amazing how they got their tongues through the fence and emptied the red gems.
 Therefore, you might say a fence is a fence, but it might not stop the Weimaraner from finding a way to get what they deem theirs for the taking.

 Posted on November 14, 2017, in Callie X Zee, Deli X Zeke, Information and Education, OwyheeStar Weim, Owyheestar Weimaraner, Previous Pup Update and tagged Gray Ghost, Gray Weim, Gray Weimaraner, Raising the Weimaraner, Silver Gray Female Weimaraner, Silver Gray Weimaraner, Silver Gray Weimaraner Puppy, Silver Weimaraner.
 Bookmark the permalink.
-Comments Off on Blast From the Past.
+Leave a comment.